An $S_4$ model inspired from self-complementary neutrino mixing: Phenomenology

 We show in Figure~\ref{fig:mee_plot} this prediction in comparison with current limits given by oscillation experiments, neutrinoless double beta decay experiments, cosmology and also the KATRIN experiment.

 Notice that the above results are given when light neutrino masses are in the normal ordering.
 In the inverted ordering case, after performing a similar parameter space scan, we cannot find viable points given the $3\sigma$ constraints of the observables.
 We can get some insights into this issue by fitting the models' predictions on $\{\theta_{12}, \theta_{13}, \theta_{23}, \delta_{\rm CP}, \Delta m_{21}^2, \Delta m_{32}^2\}$ to their global fit values.
 In the inverted ordering case, we get a $\chi^2_{\rm min}/_{\rm NDF} \simeq 12/1$, indicating that the model is not a suitable description of the data in this case.
-It is understandable as we look again at $\theta_{23}$ in Table~\ref{tab:glb}, which is far from our input $\theta_{23}=45^\circ$ in the model.
 So we conclude that this model is not viable to give realistic predictions in the inverted ordering of neutrino masses.